The Song of Hiawatha: Inspiration from the Finnish Kalevala

 The Song of Hiawatha was written in trochaic tetrameter, the same meter as Kalevala, the Finnish epic compiled by Elias Lönnrot from fragments of folk poetry.
 Longfellow had learned some of the Finnish language while spending a summer in Sweden in 1835.
-It is likely that, 20 years later, Longfellow had forgotten most of what he had learned of that language, and he referred to a German translation of the Kalevala by Franz Anton Schiefner.
+It is likely that he, 20 years later, had forgotten most of what he had learned of that language and referred to a German translation of the Kalevala by Franz Anton Schiefner.
 Trochee is a rhythm natural to the Finnish language—inasmuch as Finnish words are normally accented on the first syllable—to the same extent that iamb is natural to English.
-Longfellow’s use of trochaic tetrameter for his poem has an artificiality that the Kalevala does not have in its own language.
+Longfellow's use of trochaic tetrameter for his poem has an artificiality that the Kalevala does not have in its own language.

 He was not the first American poet to use the trochaic (or tetrameter) in writing Indian romances.
 Schoolcraft had written a romantic poem, Alhalla, or the Lord of Talladega (1843) in trochaic tetrameter, about which he commented in his preface: